 Popular Skills for Radiologic Technologist

-Radiologic Technologists report using a large range of skills on the job.
+Survey results imply that Radiologic Technologists deploy a substantial tool kit of skills at work.
 Most notably, skills in Interventional Radiology, mammography, Bone Density, and Fluoroscopy are correlated to pay that is above average, with boosts between 8 percent and 16 percent.
 Skills that pay less than market rate include Radiologic Technologist, Electronic Medical Records, and Phlebotomy.
-It is often found that people who know Picture Archival Computer System are also skilled in Orthopedics and Surgery.
+Most people skilled in Picture Archival Computer System are similarly competent in Orthopedics and Surgery.

 Pay by Experience Level for Radiologic Technologist